-I encourage you each to reflect on the decades of history behind this program in West Virginia and the former participants who have continued on to distinguished public service.
-However, do not be afraid to challenge conventions, to innovate, and find new ways to better your family, community, state, and country.
+I encourage you to reflect on the decades of history behind this program and the former participants who have continued to distinguished careers in public service.
+However, do not be afraid to challenge conventions, to innovate and find new ways to better your family, community, state and country.

 I am honored to join the American Legion in welcoming you to this valuable program.
-Your participation signifies a venerable responsibility to thoughtfully engage with your fellow citizens and participate in government at every level.
+Your participation in this conference signifies a venerable responsibility to thoughtfully engage with your fellow citizens and participate in government at every level.

-I look forward to seeing how you contribute to the future West Virginia.
+I look forward to seeing how you contribute to the future of West Virginia.

+Sincerely,

-Sincerely Moorag Alex X. Mooney Member of Congress
+Alex X. Mooney

+Member of Congress